billhails/CEKF/docs/NAMESPACES.md

 to maintain a DAG to validate.
 Pretty sure recusive imports would always be detected but need to be sure.

+Other things needing looking at.
+* the parser allows syntactically the `export` of values from any letrec, we should make that an error semantically if the export is not at the top-level of a namespace.
+That can be done during lambda conversion.
+* the parser allows `export` of namespace declarations.
+As a first attempt it might be easier to disallow that too.

 ### Lambda Conversion

 Mostly straightforward, will require a new lambda construct or two,